403-ko2/LeetCode-Solutions/README.md

 The original problem will be linked in the file and the file name will be numbered.

 ## Binary Search folder:
-  - Binary-Search
+  - 704.Binary-Search

-## Depth First Search:
+## Depth First Search folder:
-  - Subset
+  - 78.Subset